 Aside from the already mentioned female Viking names, other interesting Viking names included Astrid (signifying “the beautiful, loved”), Bodil (signifying “penance and fight”), Frida (meaning “peace”), Gertrud (signifying “the spear”), Gro (signifying “to grow”), Estrid (signifying “god and beautiful”), Gudrun (meaning “god and rune”), Gunhild (signifying “fight”), Liv (signifying “of life”), Randi (signifying “the shield or shrine”), Revna (meaning “the raven”), Sif (signifying “the wife and bride”), Tove (signifying “the dove”), Thyra (signifying “helpful”), Yrsa (signifying “wild or she-bear”), Ulfhild (meaning “the wolf or battle”), and Åse (signifying “the goddess”).

 Viking enthusiasts can find a host of Viking festivals and gatherings to visit throughout Scandinavia.
 A great example is that of the Lofotr Viking Museum in Borg, a small settlement north of the village of Bøstad in Vestvågøy Municipality in Nordland, which features the largest Viking-era house ever found and showcases Viking feasts and activities that visitors can join.

-Shooting bows and arrows, rowing in Viking ships, joining a Viking feast… The Museum caters to even the most demanding Viking fans.
+Shooting bows and arrows, rowing in Viking ships, joining a Viking feast… With its rich selection of activities, the Museum caters to even the most demanding Viking fans.
 There is also a five-day Viking festival featuring a market, Viking roleplayers, game shows, competitions, lectures, theater, concerts, and much more.